FinnHet13/CodingProjects/sentiment_analysis_bachelor_thesis/README.md

-# Sentiment Analysis Bachelor Thesis
+# Sentiment Analysis with Transformer models

 ## Overview
 As part of my bachelor thesis, I wanted to find a pre-trained transformer model to perform text-based sentiment analysis on a dataset of customer calls.